gvwilson/sdxpy/src/perf/index.md

 ## Options {: #perf-options}

 To start,
-let's create an [%g abstract_class "abstract class" %] that defines the methods our dataframe classes will support.
+let's create an [%i "abstract class" %]abstract class[%/i%] that defines the methods our dataframe classes will support.
-This class (unimaginatively called `DF`) requires [%g concrete_class "concrete classes" %] to implement eight methods:
+This class (unimaginatively called `DF`) requires [%i "concrete class" %]concrete classes[%/i%] to implement eight methods:

 -   `ncol`: report the number of columns.
 -   `nrow`: report the number of rows.